wely/DevCamp/HOL/java/01-developer-environment/README.md

 In this hands-on lab, you learned how to:
 * Set up an Office365 developer subscription.
-* Set up an Azure trial subscription.
+* Set up an Azure trial subscription allowing you to complete this course free of charge.
 * Configure your Azure subscription for DevCamp.
-* Create an Azure Virtual Machine for development.
+* Create an Azure Virtual Machine for development where you can carry out the following hands on labs.
 * Connect to the Azure Virtual Machine and configure it for development.
-* Use the Azure portal to view the resources that you created.
+* Use the Azure portal to view the resources that you created giving you a first overview of the management of Azure resources.

 After completing this module, you can continue on to Module 2: Building modern cloud apps.